nlenno1/gym-fit-MS4/README.md

     - List of Classes the Instructor can lead
     - Icon for if the account is being displayed on the website
     - "Edit Instructor" button which links to the Edit Instructor page for the chosen Instructor
-    - Delete instructor icon with popover to explain its function with a delete confirmation message on click
+    - Delete instructor icon with popover to explain its function with a delete confirmation message shown on click

 **Add an Instructor - /instructors/instructor_management/add/** (ADMIN)